Raúl Zurita: Foray into music

-Since 2008, Zurita began collaborating with the band González y Los Asistentes, led by poet and musician Gonzalo Henríquez, to create music based on recited poems.
-This collaborative effort resulted in the album Desiertos de amor (2011), which they have performed live at various events in Chile and Argentina.
+Since 2008, Zurita has collaborated with the band González y Los Asistentes, led by poet and musician Gonzalo Henríquez, to create music based on recited poems.
+This collaboration resulted in the album Desiertos de amor (2011), which they have performed live in Chile and Argentina.

-In July 2014, Zurita also participated in the 30th-anniversary concert of the Chilean band Electrodomésticos, where he recited the lyrics of the song "Yo la quería" from the 1986 album ¡Viva Chile! on stage.
+In July 2014, Zurita participated in the 30th-anniversary concert of Chilean band Electrodomésticos, reciting the lyrics to the song "Yo la quería" from their 1986 album ¡Viva Chile!

+In 2026, as part of the Griffin Poetry Prize awards event at Koerner Hall, Toronto, Zurita joined his translator, Anna Deeny Morales, for a live performance in collaboration with pianist-composer Eve Egoyan and filmmakers Lior Shamriz and Chloé Griffin.
+The expanded-cinema piece was commissioned as a homage to Zurita's poetry, bringing together a new musical composition and moving-images that were filmed across Chile, on location in the Atacama desert, the Pisagua cemetery, and elsewhere.